turkishsecurity/xaletr/README.md

 ## Xale
 Researchs about cyber security - web security in Turkey.
+I not published the best exploits.

 <br>